crsimmons1/capstone/README.md

 4) Jenny Jang

 ## Data Files
-* unemployment_version_final.csv
+* unemployment_version_final.csv : data file containing unemployment rate of baltimore for each month from 2015-2019
-* weather_final.csv
+* weather_final.csv : data file containing data on precipitation, snow, snow depth, average temperature, etc. for every day from 2015-2019
-* neighborhood_balt.csv
+* neighborhood_balt.csv: data file containing location and rank of top 5 most dangerous neighborhoods in 2020 for Baltimore.

 ### Please find all data files and scripts above.
 NOTE: ggmap package is used in Capstone_dashboard.rmd.
-To run that file, one needs to register their device with an API in order to use ggmap.
+To run that file, one needs to register their device with an API in order to use ggmap and produce certain visualizations that require ggmap software.